TottAditS/KnightsNPongs/README.md

 <br>

 ## Gameplay
-The gameplay of this game is just like a regular pong game, you van move up and down, and aim at the ball.
-The difference is this game using Health bar instead of score, so when the bar hit zero, then the player lose.
+<p align="justify">The gameplay of this game is just like a regular pong game, you van move up and down, and aim at the ball.
+The difference is this game using Health bar instead of score, so when the bar hit zero, then the player lose.</p>

 <br>